Dennis Jacobs

-Dennis Jacobs (born February 28, 1944) is a senior United States circuit judge of the United States Court of Appeals for the Second Circuit.
+Dennis G. Jacobs (born February 28, 1944) is a senior United States circuit judge of the United States Court of Appeals for the Second Circuit.

 Education and career

 Born and raised in New York City, Jacobs graduated from Forest Hills High School in Forest Hills, Queens, and from Queens College of the City University of New York with a Bachelor of Arts degree in 1964.
 He received a Master of Arts in English literature from New York University Graduate School of Arts and Science in 1965.
 From 1967 to 1968, Jacobs was a lecturer in the English Department of Queens College.
-In 1973, he earned his juris doctor from New York University School of Law, where he served on the Law Review and was a Pomeroy Scholar.
+In 1973, he earned his Juris Doctor from New York University School of Law, where he served on the Law Review and was a Pomeroy Scholar.
 He was in private practice from 1973 with the New York law firm of Simpson Thacher & Bartlett, serving as a partner there from 1980 until his judicial appointment.